 Hospital IT Vendors

 The next obvious place to look for Healthcare IT employment would be with the companies that provide Healthcare software, hardware, services, and medical devices.
 Applicants usually need to have either significant technical or project experience, or have some technical and some clinical experience.
-Here is a rundown of top Healthcare IT vendors.
+Here is a rundown of top electronic health records vendors.